rjking1/adug_symp_2025/README.md

 # adug_symp_2025
-Slides and Calcs from Brian and Richard's 2025 session
+Slides and Calcs from Brian and Richard's ADUG 2025 Symposium session